MichaelBonart/LearnMHN_TestRepo/developer_guide.md

 - **New Modules**: When creating a new module:
   - Add a brief docstring at the beginning that explains the module’s contents in broad terms.
-  - Include a comment listing all authors of the module in the format: `#author(s): Max Mustermann`.
+  - Include a comment listing all authors of the module in the format: `# author(s): Max Mustermann`.

-- **Documentation Updates**: Ensure that any new functionality is included in the package documentation.
+- **Documentation Updates**: Ensure that any new functionality is included in the package documentation (see `doc/` folder).

 - **PEP8 Compliance**: Code should adhere to PEP8 standards.
 The only exception is line length, which may exceed the default limit (up to approximately 160 characters).